HealthDataInsight/ndr_parquet-lambda/README.md

 ## Installation

-To install Apache Arrow on a mac using homebrew, execute:
+To install Apache Arrow on a mac using homebrew, run:

     $ brew install apache-arrow

-and then execute:
+and then run:

     $ bundle install

 ### AWS Linux

-To make the AWS Linux docker container with Apache Arrow, execute:
+To make the AWS Linux docker container with Apache Arrow, run:

     $ make image

-and then execute:
+and then run:

     $ make install

 ## Usage

-To convert the sample collection spreadsheet `ABC_Collection-June-2020_03.xlsm` to parquet format, using the `national_collection.yml` mapping file, execute:
+To convert the sample collection spreadsheet `ABC_Collection-June-2020_03.xlsm` to parquet format, using the `national_collection.yml` mapping file, run:

     $ ruby import.rb

-or to convert the spreadsheet in the docker container, execute:
+or to convert the spreadsheet in the docker container, run:

     $ make import